 The ancient Greeks and Romans used pen and parchment to practice their exercises.
 That still works today just as well as it did 2,000 years ago, but a web application does have certain advantages.
 The app can "talk" to you by posing questions, and you can store all of your past "rehearsals" of these ancient exercises in an index to review later.
 It is exciting to observe how your own replies change over days, weeks and months as new philosophical perspectives take shape in your mind.

-We intend to add a mobile app extension before the end of 2017.
 We created Stoic Penknife first and foremost as a tool to help ourselves to practice the ancient exercises.
 Stoic Penknife was created by Alessio Bona and Henry van Wagenberg.
 Made in Berlin.
-2014-17.
+2017-19.

 Webster's Dictionary defines a penknife as "a small knife used for making and mending quill pens."
 This ancient pocket-tool is a fitting metaphor for this application for two reasons.
 This app's exercises sharpen our thinking, slice into the views and stories that we tell ourselves and perform a surgery on how we think and act.
 The sharpened pen is the instrument the ancient Stoics used to practice these philosophical exercises.

 Stoic Penknife is good for thinking through your own difficult life situations from a Stoic philosophical perspective.